irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 Working in progress...

-## Functionality/Features
+## Features/Functionality

-The MVP includes two parts: the static website and the admin dashboard.
 The overall function of the website is to operate as an online store for selling Japanese food products.
+Below are the MVP features and functionality for the current stage of product development.

-### Features
+### MVP Features

 - User authentication and authorisation (Register and Login/Logout)
-- Sign-up confirmation via email
-- Saved login details
+- Password recovery
 - Site navigation
 - Product search by name and by categories
 - Product details view
 - Showcase of new arrivals and featured products
 - Shopping cart checkout
-- Calculation for different delivery options
-- Billing services
-- Order confirmation via email
 - Contact form
 - User account view
+  - User profile
+  - Reset password
+  - Purchase history
 - Admin dashboard:
+  - Summary view
   - User management
   - Product management
-  - Order management (nice to have)
+  - Order management

-### Functionality
+### MVP Functionality

 #### Users

 - Website visitors without authentication can view products.
 - Website visitors can add products to cart and will be prompted to register or log in if they wish to proceed to payment.
-- Users with authentication can perform CRUD operations on personal account information.
+- Users with authentication can perform Create, Read, Update, Account Deactivate operations on personal account information.
 - Users with authentication can perform CRUD operations on product orders.
-- Users with authentication can perform CRUD operations on billing and delivery information.

 #### Admins

-- Admins can perform CRUD operations on users' information.
+- Admins can perform Read operations on users' information.
 - Admins can perform CRUD operations on products.
 - Admins can perform CRUD operations on product categories.
-- A nice-to-have functionality: Admins can have the following operations on product orders, including search orders, view orders, edit orders and track orders.
+- Admins can perform Read and Update operations on orders.

+### Possible extensions

+#### Nice-to-have features
+- Sign-up confirmation via email
+- Saved login details
+- Calculation for different delivery options
+- Billing services
+- Order confirmation via email

+#### Nice-to-have functionality

+- Full CRUD operations on billing and delivery information for users with authentication.
+- Full CRUD operations on users' information for admins.

 ## Sitemap